Not all PV solar power systems are created equal…

 What are Thin-Film PV Solar Laminates?

 Thin film PV solar laminates are light-weight and easy to install.
 They are made to fit standard standing seam metal roofing panels.
 Thin-film PV solar laminates do not require any penetrations to be made to the roof, and can be easily attached to standing seam panels using a revolutionary peel and stick method.

 Thin-Film PV Solar Panels vs. Crystalline PV Solar Panels

 Crystalline solar panels can generate twice the amount of electricity of the thin-film solar panels.
 However, crystalline panels are bulkier, and use a special mounting system, which requires roof penetrations.
 The only exception is a standing seam metal roof.
 You can attach an S-5 solar panel holding brackets to the raised seams of a standing seam roof.

 Thin-Film PV solar panels are designed to integrate seamlessly with a standing seam metal roof.
 They have a very low profile, which can be a significant architectural factor.
 They can generate electricity even on cloudy days, in the absence of a direct sunlight.

 Why Combine a Metal Roof with thin-film PV solar laminates?

 Unlike the ubiquitous asphalt shingle roofs, modern metal roofing systems are made to last and can be considered permanent.
-They are manufactured using a significant proportion of recycled metal content, and are fully recyclable themselves, hence qualifying as sustainable green building materials.
+They are manufactured using a significant proportion of recycled metal content and are fully recyclable themselves, hence qualifying them for LEED credits as sustainable green building material.

 When Metal Meets Solar, it is a True Match!

 When a standing seam metal roof is installed by specially trained professionals, it will last for many decades, and thus can be a permanent platform for a solar roofing system whether it be the old school crystalline PV panels or thin film solar laminates.

 Solar electric, hot water and heating